technicat/resume/index.md

 ![project image](https://technicat.github.io/images/neomar/neomar.png)

-One of the first mobile web browsers, conforming to the WAP standards.
-Implemented an HTTP proxy for the Neomar WAP gateway, supporting the Neomar mobile web browser on Blackberry pagers and Palm devices.
+One of the first mobile web browsers, conforming to WAP standards.

+- Implemented an HTTP proxy in Java for the Neomar WAP gateway

-- Launched on Motient's Blackberry service.
+- Launched on Motient's Blackberry service

-- Company assets acquired by Good Technology.
+- Company assets acquired by Good Technology

 *enterprise:* *WAP, HTTP, mobile, Java*